Transaction Basics

 Multi-signature Transaction

-The main idea of a multi-signature transaction is to have multiple signatures to authorize a transaction.
+The main idea of a multi-signature (multisig) transaction is to have multiple signatures to authorize a transaction.

 In the above code snippet, we are signing the transaction with the user wallet and then signing the transaction with the minting wallet.
 ThesignTx function is used to sign the transaction.
 The second argument is a boolean value that indicates whether the transaction is a multi-signature transaction.